 As the Medicaid program transitions to managed care, telehealth, virtual patient communications and remote patient monitoring will play a crucial role in increasing beneficiary access to care, improving outcomes and decreasing costs.
-Standard Plans and BH I/DD Tailored Plans shall provide services via telehealth, virtual patient communications and remote patient monitoring to Medicaid and NC Health Choice Members as an alternative service delivery model when clinically appropriate and in compliance with all state and federal laws, including the Health Insurance Portability and Accountability Act (HIPAA) and record retention requirements.
-Services provided via telehealth, virtual patient communications and remote patient monitoring shall be provided in an amount, duration and scope no less than the amount, duration and scope for the same services furnished to beneficiaries under the NC Medicaid Direct program.35
+Standard Plans and Tailored Plans may provide services via telehealth, virtual patient communications and remote patient monitoring to Medicaid and NC Health Choice Members as an alternative service delivery model when clinically appropriate and in compliance with all state and federal laws.